Understanding Trademarks – Common Questions

 A trademark must be actively used in the course of trade.
 If you do not, it can be removed on the grounds of non-use.
 Anyone can apply for removal of a trademark for non-use.
 This can allow a third party to gain registration of the same mark.
 If your trademark is officially opposed by someone, IP Australia will send you notice and you can defend your trademark’s removal.

 Your trademark registration lasts for ten years from its filing date.
 You can renew your trademark registration between 12 months before the renewal is due, or up to six months after.
 There are fees charged by IP Australia for renewal, which can be viewed on their website.
 You will need to pay extra fees if you renew after the due date.

 Want to know more about trademarks?
 Looking for an experienced solicitor in Newcastle, Sydney or the Hunter to conduct an Intellectual Property Law audit for your business?
-Call us on (02) 4929 7002, email us or complete an enquiry form to book your free 20-minute consultation.
+Call us on (02) 4929 7002, email us or complete an enquiry form.

 Image Source: Facebook